logaretm/vee-validate/docs/content/guide/global-validators.md

 ## Schema Validation

-The [Form-level validation](/guide/components/validation#form-level-validation) feature isn't limited to `yup` validators, you can define your global validators and define them in the exact same way as the previous examples in the `Form` component `validation-schema` prop.
+The [Form-level validation](/guide/components/validation#form-level-validation) feature isn't limited to `yup` validators, you can define your global validators and define them in the same way as the previous examples in the `Form` component `validation-schema` prop.

 Here is an example that uses all the rules we've defined prior in this page in a form validation schema: